Britain's Got Talent: Series 6 (2012)

 The sixth series was aired during 2012, between 24 March and 12 May.
 For this series, the cash prize was increased from £100,000 to £500,000, and a new feature was introduced called the "Wildcard".
 This meant, the judges could select one of the acts eliminated in the semi-finals, to return and compete in the finals.
 The show also increased the number of semi-finalist for the semi-finals to forty-five, with nine acts per semi-final, and the number of judges for the entire contest to four.
 The previous series also featured four judges, albeit for the live episodes only.
 In addition, the show attempted to bring in a new way of voting for the semi-finals via a mobile app, but this was suspended for the series after it suffered technical problems during the first live semi-final.

 This series featured an open audition in London, along with inviting other acts to audition via YouTube, before holding Judges' Auditions within Birmingham, London, Manchester, Cardiff, Blackpool and Edinburgh.
 As both McIntyre and Hasselhoff announced in late 2011 they wouldn't be returning, the show announced on 2 January 2012 that they would be replaced by David Walliams and Alesha Dixon.
 They joined both Holden and Cowell for the new series, the latter having announced he would be returning as a full-time judge on the show.
-Holden was unable to attend some of the auditions due to her pregnancy that year, leading to Carmen Electra stepping in as a guest judge for these.
+Holden was unable to attend some of the auditions due to her pregnancy that year, leading to Carmen Electra stepping in as a guest judge for her.
 The series was won by trainer and dog duo Ashleigh and Pudsey, with opera duo Jonathan and Charlotte coming in second, and Welsh boys choir Only Boys Aloud placing third.